albertkso/python-api-challenge/README.md

 ## Outcome ##

-Completing the challenge took about 3.5 hours (the script created is named `query.py`).
+Completing the challenge took about 3.5 hours. (`query.py` is the name of the script used to create the CSV file).

 - importing data ~ 1.0 hours
 - query and results set filter ~ 0.75 hours
 - CSV generation ~ 1.0 hours
 - documentation, test, code refactor/cleanup ~ 0.75 hours

-Google was useful for helping solve some common coding problems for this challenge (for example how to implement a data migration in Django, how to create a CSV file, what's an active Python module used for REST queries, how to compare dates, etc).
+No time needed for pip, Python 3.x, virtual envs, these were already set up on my laptop.
+Google was useful for helping solve some of the problems this challenge posed (for example how to implement a data migration in Django, how to create a CSV file, what's an active Python module used for REST queries, how to compare dates, etc).

 `requirements.txt` was updated to include a new module.

-Command line interpreter was useful to get the shape of the data returned by the departures API.
+Command line interpreter was useful for getting the shape of the data returned by the departures API and provided a way to code accordingly.
 Other considerations are maybe coding style guidelines and unit tests, if requirements grow or become more stringent :)

-To replicate the environment, do the following
+To replicate the environment, do the following within a clean environment
 ```
 - pip install -r requirements.txt
 - python manage.py migrate